 - When advertising events and speakers on campus, include information about whether the event would be appropriate for children (including ages).

 - Provide information well in advance to parenting students concerning field trips or lectures that are strongly encouraged or mandatory so that they have ample time to find appropriate child care.

 - Connect parenting students with the Title IX coordinator on campus so that they are aware of their rights.
-Sacramento State created an FAQ list for parenting students.
+Northern Virginia Community College created a FAQ for parenting students.